Wallpaper and display size (800x600 or 1024x768) or GFX Menu

 set redirp=> nul

-I strongly recommend you do not use redir or redirp until you have your E2B USB drive fully tested and working!
+I strongly recommend you do not use redir or redirp until you have your E2B USB drive fully tested and working with all payloads!

 If you set redirp it will suppress helpful user messages, hints and tips.
 For instance, if you try to run an ISO file, E2B may suggest a better file extension to use instead of .iso - so when testing any new payload, you should not set redir or redirp or you will not see these messages.
 Once all payloads are working, you can set the redirp variable if you wish.